luisdote98/PartKeepr/README.md

 ## 📦 Installation

-> Instructions to install this fork will be provided soon (Docker version + manual setup).
+> Instructions to install this fork will be provided soon (Docker version + guide included in the TFG file).

 ---